snowflakescpps/mystic/README.md

 - [Join our Discord server] (https://discord.gg/cgSz2XxbAx)

-## Features: space_invader:
+## Features: :space_invader:

--: clock3: ** Cross Epoch **: Different clients can play together on the same server.
+-:clock3: **Cross Epoch**: Different clients can play together on the same server.
--: exclamation: ** Commands **: Built-in extensible command API.
+-:exclamation: **Commands**: Built-in extensible command API.
--: electric_plug: ** Powerful Plugin API **: Quick and easy to write your own plugins.
+-:electric_plug: **Powerful Plugin API**: Quick and easy to write your own plugins.
--: speech_balloon: ** Chat-filter **: Filter trolls with minimal settings.
+-:speech_balloon: **Chat-filter**: Filter trolls with minimal settings.
 This serves to block words / links etc that you do not want in your CPPS.
--: shield: ** Permissions **: API to restrict access to server functionality and commands.
+-:shield: **Permissions**: API to restrict access to server functionality and commands.

 ## Installation